jorgepz/LDFEM/README.md

 LDFEM is a simple code for Large Deformations hyperelastic solids analysis using the Finite Element Method and Fortran90.

+### Example torsional deformation of an initially deformed square-section bar

 ![example deformation](https://github.com/jorgepz/LDFEM/blob/main/def.png)